dagyepong/Home-lab/slink/README.md

-### Welcome to self-hoated image for your websites!!
+### Welcome to self-hosted image for your websites!!

 ### Domain